elodiebhs/space-rockets-challenge/Comments.md

 I had to to some research on chakra UI, I never used it before but it seems very similar than Material UI.
 I hadded the tooltip.
 It took me 20 min.
 I had to be carefull to use tooltip from version V.0.8.

 #Fav
-I started with adding a Icon Button to pages.
+I started with creating 2 different components for Icon Fav Button lauches and icon fav button Pads.
+Took me 30 min I created 2 components for drawers lauches and lauches pads.
+Took me 30 min